Following a request of a reader, today we’re going to discuss when to use iterators and generators in Python.

-The function “get_winning_numbers” is a time consuming function that generates 10 random “winning numbers” (to simulate the “time consuming function” we have added a delay of a second for every number generated).
+The function “get_winning_numbers” is a time-consuming function that generates 10 random “winning numbers” (to simulate the “time-consuming function” we have added a delay of a second for every number generated).

-Using a generator, we can solve this problem pretty easily.
+Using a generator, we can solve this problem pretty easily:

-We don’t need to make big change to our program, we have the same result but the execution is often faster than the old version.
-In fact, now if the first winning number is equal to the lucky number of the player, we generate just that number, the player win and the execution ends in just one second.
+We don’t need to make a big change to our program, we have the same result but the execution is often faster than the old version.
+In fact, now if the first winning number is equal to the lucky number of the player, we generate just that number, the player wins and the execution ends in just one second.

 Do I need to be notified while the results of the list are generated?

-Think about a function that search something on your filesystem or any other slow device and returns a list of results.
+Think about a function that searches something on your filesystem or any other slow device and returns a list of results.
 If your function takes 5 seconds to find every single element and there are just 4 elements to be found, you have to wait 20 seconds before getting the results.